wirrickelliot/polygon-java-client/README.md

-# Polygon.IO Java
+# PolygonIO Java
-Java client for the Polygon.io API
+Java client for the Polygon.io API using only the Java Class Libraries.
+Requires JDK 11+.

 ## RESTful Demo